nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 The devices are identified based on Vendor ID.

 The script exchanges data with the device using :ref:`nrf_desktop_config_channel`.
-The data is sent using a HID feature reports and targets a specific FW module of the nRF Desktop application.
+The data is sent using HID feature reports and targets a specific FW module of the nRF Desktop application.

 For more information about the architecture of the nRF Desktop configuration channel, see :ref:`nrf_desktop_config_channel`.
 The configuration channel uses a cross-platform HIDAPI library to communicate with HID devices attached to the operating system.